openid/fapi/fapi-2_0-security-profile.md

 skew can cause JWTs to be rejected for being "issued in the future".
 The DPoP specification [@!RFC9449] suggests that JWTs  are accepted in the reasonably near future (on the order of seconds or minutes).
-This document goes further by requiring authorization servers to accept JWTs that have timepstamps up to 10 seconds in the future.
+This document goes further by requiring authorization servers to accept JWTs that have timestamps up to 10 seconds in the future.
 10 seconds was chosen as a value that does not affect security while greatly increasing interoperability.
 Implementers are free to accept JWTs with a timestamp of up to 60 seconds in the future.
 Some ecosystems have found that the value of 30 seconds is needed to fully eliminate clock skew issues.
 To prevent implementations switching off